freeagent vs quickbooks: Which Is Better? [Comparison]

 Invoicing Customizable invoices Customizable invoices

-Reporting Basic reporting features Advanced reporting capabilities
+Reporting Basic reporting features Advanced reporting features

 What is freeagent?